Quantcast

 If the 22-year-old me were able to glance into my current life, she'd probably be shocked that the same old repetitive relationships weren't on cycle 20 of never-ending lost hope.

-It's been just over two years since I decided to quit wasting my time on meaningless relationships, and take a vow of celibacy until further notice.
+It's been just over two years since I decided to quit wasting my time on meaningless relationships and take a vow of celibacy until further notice.
 My definition of celibacy is not just limited to abstaining from sex physically, but mentally, too.
 I am a woman who can be stimulated in the mind as well.
-Just the way a man speaks to me can be a turn on.
-But after doing some reflection, I realized I had spent the last few years allowing myself to let words persuade me past my better judgement to leave a bad relationship alone, and I wouldn't let that happen again.
+Just the way a man speaks to me can be a turn-on.
+But after doing some reflection, I realized I had spent the last few years allowing myself to let words persuade me past my better judgment to leave a bad relationship alone, and I wouldn't let that happen again.
 I needed a change, I was ready for a change.
 So I vowed to myself and the man above that I would not waste my time, effort, and affection on any more dead-end relationships.

 I'll be honest, when I first began this was not the original plan, I wanted to just step away from that situation and move on to a new one, freely.
 The celibate part just kind of happened.
 After about three months of being fed up with what was presented to me, I realized I had had enough.
 I wanted to set a new standard for my love life, and celibacy would be the method for me.

-Through my journey I feel as if I've accomplished much more than just control over my love life.I have regained the self-awareness I once had, but lost somewhere along the way.
+Through my journey, I feel as if I've accomplished much more than just control over my love life.
+I have regained the self-awareness I once had, but lost somewhere along the way.

 1. I Become in Control Over my Love Life Again

-Initially, I was worried about where celibacy would leave me relationship wise, but it actually made things clearer for me.
+Initially, I was worried about where celibacy would leave me relationship-wise, but it actually made things clearer for me.
 I had spent so much time trying to work with someone else’s idea of what they wanted in a relationship that I basically lost my own.
 I had to sit down and physically write out some expectations and boundaries for what I wanted in a relationship.
-That was kind of hard at first, but moving forward it will be easier for to express my needs before jumping into something long-term.
+That was kind of hard at first, but moving forward it will be easier for me to express my needs before jumping into something long-term.

 2. I Gained Clarity

 Starting fresh was my way of wiping the slate clean and allowing myself the chance to build in a new headspace.
-The clarity came around the end of year one, when old temptations appeared and I began to see what intentions were and how I previously allowed my feelings about an individual to blur my better judgement.
+The clarity came around the end of year one when old temptations appeared and I began to see what intentions were and how I previously allowed my feelings about an individual to blur my better judgment.
 Now I move a little differently; I can see where a situation is going and make the decision to leave it alone or stay.

 3. I Strengthened My Relationship With God

 I knew by making the vow to not only myself, but God, I would be testing myself.
-I thought I had a strong faith before, but I always second guessed what I should have left in God’s hands.
+I thought I had a strong faith before, but I always second-guessed what I should have left in God’s hands.
 This time around I wholeheartedly put my faith in him, and my patience would come from that.
 I always turned to God when needed, but this time it was different.
 This time I turned to him for reassurance in myself that I can do it.

 4. I Feel Light

 Sometimes you don’t realize the weight you carry when dealing with toxic relationships.
-Deciding to start anew was a way to give myself the chance to be free to date who I wanted, but not relying on comfort to decide who that person was.
+Deciding to start anew was a way to give myself the chance to be free to date who I wanted, but not rely on comfort to decide who that person was.
 I don’t feel like a bag lady anymore; I'm more aware of the baggage I carry around with me now.

 5. I Became Focused